-Kristina joined PLOS in early 2020 as Chief People Officer, responsible for guiding global people and culture strategy at PLOS.
+Kristina joined PLOS in early 2020 as Chief People & Equity Officer, responsible for guiding global people and DEI (diversity, equity and inclusion) strategy at PLOS.
 Kristina has had a non-linear career with 20 years in executive roles with not-for-profit, professional services, technology and equity organizations.
-Her major areas of focus have been developing practices to embed learning in organizational culture, channeling the power of diversity and inclusion for high performance, and supporting organizations through major transition to expand impact sustainably.
+Her major areas of focus have been developing systems to channel the power of learning and DEI for high performance, and supporting organizations through major transition to expand impact sustainably.
 Kristina is deeply concerned with equitable access as a precursor to solving society’s pressing challenges, and is excited to be a part of the Open Science community.
 She most recently served as Chief Staff & Strategy Officer at educational equity nonprofit Partners in School Innovation.
-She is also the founder of California Action Learning Leadership Forum, a group of cross-industry senior leaders who explore how action learning can develop leadership impact and solve major business problems.

 Chief Publishing Officer